Sarah Green (anthropologist): Research interests and fieldwork

-Although the subject matter of her research varies considerably, Green’s major conceptual interest lies consistently in the notion of location; throughout her diverse fieldwork projects she has been exploring, in both literal and metaphorical senses, how people locate themselves in the world and in relation to themselves and others.
+Although the subject matter of her research varies considerably, Green’s major conceptual interest has been consistently on the notion of location, and most recently, that have involved a focus on human-animal spatial relations.
+Throughout her diverse fieldwork projects she has been exploring, in both literal and metaphorical senses, how people locate themselves and how they locate other living beings in the world and in relation to themselves and others.
 For Green such locating practices are inextricably linked to political conditions, as well as social and epistemological elements.
-Her research themes include: the politics of gender and sexuality in London; the politics of the intense promotion of Information and Communications Technologies in Manchester; shifting perceptions of environment and land degradation in the Argolid Valley and northwestern Greece; concepts of border relations on the Greek-Albanian border; the appearance, disappearance and reappearance of the Balkans; the circulation of money in the Aegean; the notion of trust and the UK's new financial elites; and, most recently, the shifting concept of border in the eastern peripheries of Europe.
+Her research is currently focusing on understanding the way people locate, both physically and conceptually, non-human animals and microbes, and how that affects their interactions.
+Her previous research included: the politics of gender and sexuality in London; the politics of the intense promotion of Information and Communications Technologies in Manchester; shifting perceptions of environment and land degradation in the Argolid Valley and northwestern Greece; concepts of border relations on the Greek-Albanian border; the appearance, disappearance and reappearance of the Balkans; the circulation of money in the Aegean; the notion of trust and the UK's new financial elites; the shifting concept of border in the eastern peripheries of Europe; and the locational dynamics of the Mediterranean region.

-A considerable portion of her research work was undertaken in the context of interdisciplinary research teams.
-Early on in her career Green participated in Archaeomedes I and II (1993-2000), which were EU funded projects exploring environmental perceptions and policy making.
+A considerable portion of her research work has been, and continues to be, undertaken in the context of interdisciplinary research teams.
+Early on in her career Green participated in Archaeomedes I and II (1993-2000), which were EU-funded projects exploring environmental perceptions and policy making.
 From 2004 onwards she has been involved in various research activities as a co-ordinator within the ESRC Centre for Research in Socio-Cultural Change.
 Since 2006, she has been developing an international research network dedicated to exploring both conceptually and empirically issues related to borders and bordering practices on the eastern periphery of Europe.
 EastBordNet was funded by COST (Cooperation of Science and Technology in Europe) in 2008 and Green acted as the PI and chair of the Action.
 A range of themes related to border research (border techniques, gender, money, etc.) have been explored and a fresh conceptual approach towards the study of borders has been developed (e.g. tidemarks).
 The network included 27 countries and over 280 scholars by the time (Jan 2013) it held its second international conference in Berlin.
 The network continues, though it is no longer funded by COST.

-A new book series entitled Rethinking Borders is about to be launched by the Manchester University Press, with Green as series editor; the series will host edited collections and monographs on borders research coming out of the EastBordNet project.
+The Manchester University Press book series Rethinking Borders is co-edited by Green and Hastings Donnan; the series features monographs and edited collections that develop new thinking about location and border dynamics. research coming out of the EastBordNet project.

 In 2011, she was invited to be the executive program director of the American Anthropological Association, which is the biggest international conference in the field of anthropology and was hosted in Montreal.
 She was also the former chair of the External Advisory Board between 2013 and 2017 of HAU: Journal of Ethnographic Theory.